 Boyette is chairman of AASHTO’s Committee on Data Management and Analytics.
 He also serves as chairman of the North Carolina Turnpike Authority Board of Directors and is on the State Ports Authority Board of Directors and the State Emergency Response Commission.

 Boyette brings more than 25 years of state government experience in various roles, with responsibilities ranging from technical to financial practices.
 He previously served as the secretary and state chief information officer for the N.C.
 Department of Information Technology.
 He has also held several key roles at NCDOT, including chief information officer, inspector general and Division of Motor Vehicles commissioner.

-As secretary and state chief information officer at the N.C.
-Department of Information Technology.
-In this role, he led the state department responsible for all IT procurement, state cybersecurity, operational services, broadband infrastructure, solutions division, data analytics center, the N.C.
+As secretary and state chief information officer at NCDIT, Boyette led the state department responsible for all IT procurement, state cybersecurity, operational services, broadband infrastructure, solutions division, data analytics center, the N.C.
 911 Board and strategic IT planning.

 He has been recognized numerous times for serving North Carolina with distinction.
 In 2019, he was awarded Golden Gov: State Executive of the Year and GovTech’s Top 25 Doers, Dreamers & Drivers.
 He was also named Public Sector CIO of the Year by NC Tech (2019) and the Triangle Business Journal (2016).
 He received the Old North State Award in 2017, and achieved Eagle Scout rank, the Boy Scouts of America’s highest award, in 1989.

 Boyette earned a Bachelor of Science from Barton College.
 He is a Kenly native, where he lives with his wife Dana, son Jay and daughter Morgan, and serves on the board for the Kenly Volunteer Fire Department.